International Payments FAQs

 Where can I send Paylink Euro payments to?

-Paylink Euro payments may be sent to any SEPA zone country.
+Paylink Euro payments may be sent to any Single Euro Payments Area (SEPA) zone country.
 The Republic of Ireland is excluded for International Outgoing payments on AIB Internet Banking.
 A full listing of applicable SEPA zone countries is provided in the following table:

 Austria Belgium Bulgaria Croatia Cyprus Czech Republic Denmark Estonia Finland France Germany Greece Hungary Iceland Ireland Italy Latvia Liechtenstein Lithuania Luxembourg Malta Netherlands Norway Poland Portugal Romania Slovak Republic Slovenia Spain Sweden Switzerland UK (including Northern Ireland)